justin-hale/moonfall-recaps/content/sessions/interlude-4.md

 **Jasper's Healing**: **Red** uses his prepared **Remove Curse** spell to heal **Jasper** of the mummy rot that had been slowly killing him, though the barbarian still needs additional rest to fully recover his health.
 Red delivers a brief monologue about redemption and second chances while performing the healing.

-The party takes a long rest, with everyone except Jasper receiving the full benefits. **Hellasana** performs music for the grateful villagers, providing heroic inspiration to several party members.
+The party takes a long rest, with everyone except Jasper receiving the full benefits. **Helisanna** performs music for the grateful villagers, providing heroic inspiration to several party members.

 ## Entering The Hollow